buda-base/lds-pdi/README.md

 # Usage

-This framework will automatically add new sparql query templates based on files published to the « /local/dir/queries » directory.
+This framework will automatically add new sparql query templates to the index page based on files published to the « /local/dir/queries » directory.

 New query files must have the .arq extension and are formatted as follows :